LavaLite/framework/src/Litepie/Roles/README.md

 ]);
 ```

-> Because of `Slugable` trait, if you make a mistake and for example leave a space in slug parameter, it'll be replaced with a dot automatically, because of `str_slug` function.
+> Because of `Slugable` trait, if you make a mistake and for example leave a space in slug parameter, it'll be replaced with a dot automatically, because of `Arr::slug` function.

 ### Attaching And Detaching Roles